Russian forces shell Kherson rail station, one policeman dead -Ukraine interior minister | Business

 Russian forces shell Kherson rail station, one policeman dead -Ukraine interior minister

-(Updates with statement from interior minister) Dec 26 (Reuters) - Russian forces shelled the railway station in the southern city of Kherson on Tuesday while a train was set to evacuate residents, killing one policeman and injuring four people, Ukraine Interior Minister Ihor Klymenko said.
+(Adds video on social media, reports from railway, prosecutors, local administration in paragraphs 6-9) Dec 26 (Reuters) - Russian forces shelled the railway station in the southern Ukrainian city of Kherson on Tuesday as a train was set to evacuate residents, killing one policeman and injuring four people, Interior Minister Ihor Klymenko said.

 - Country: